Visa requirements for Uruguayan citizens

 Visa requirements for Uruguayan citizens are administrative entry restrictions by the authorities of other states placed on citizens of Uruguay.

 As of 2025, Uruguayan citizens had visa-free or visa on arrival access to 156 countries and territories, ranking the Uruguayan passport 23rd in the world according to the Henley Passport Index.

-For traveling within South America (except the Guyanas, Suriname, and European dependencies), Uruguayans do not need to use a passport, as they may use their ID card.
+For traveling within South America (except the Guyanas and European dependencies), Uruguayans do not need to use a passport, as they may use their ID card.